 A scripted prompt, but how you reply was completely up to you.
 Some have ignored talking to him altogether, which apparently is not recommended.
 Some have shared a little out of politeness.
 Others have talked right up until drop off time, filling the air with their own words.
 The more you talk to him, the more he talks back.
 It doesn’t impact the game, it just makes the journey a little more interesting.

-“I have a day job that pays the bills, just boring office stuff, but in my spare time I like to explore urban legends and haunted places.
+“I have a day job that pays the bills, usual boring office stuff, but in my spare time I like to explore urban legends and haunted places.
 Go out looking for proof of life after death.”

 “Aw, for real?
 Damn, that sounds spooky as hell.”
 Unscripted reply.